Labeling queue

 Clear reservations

-You can manually clear out reservations for a user by navigating to Project > Settings > Queue.
-Find the user in the queue for whom you wish to clear the reservations, click the vertical ellipses menu, and select Clear all reservations for this user.
+You can manually clear out reservations for a user by navigating to project Settings > Queue.
+Find the user in the queue for whom you wish to clear the reservations, and select Clear reservations.

 🚧

-Any work performed and not yet submitted by the labeler will be lost if you clear the reservations (unless the same asset is taken by the same labeler at a later point in time, which Labelbox cannot guarantee will occur).
+Any work performed but not yet submitted by the labeler is lost if you clear the reservations, unless the same asset is later taken by the same labeler, which is uncommon and not guaranteed.

 Real-time labeling